tsgates/arch-wiki-markdown/wiki/DeveloperWiki:Internal_Projects.md

 Responsible for coding and deploying the AUR.

--   Loui Chang
--   Andrea Scarpino
+-   Lukas Fleischer

 BBS
 ---

 Responsible for keeping our BBS install up to date and secure.

--   Andrea Scarpino
+-   Pierre Schmitz

 Flyspray (bugtracker)
 ---------------------